tayphill13/Capstone-MainStage1.2/PreWork/TimeStampDoc/Tuesday10-6.md

 1:45pm - Spent 15 minutes helping a peer comb for a bug-- fixed it!

 2:00pm - small break, then back to work -- need nav bar to be visible\
+2:45pm - I've got the routing to each page through my navbar working.
+I need to set up my contact page and add custom photos

+3:15pm -